 It takes some getting used o in the different features, but always know that if something isn’t right you can stop at any time without damaging anything or anyone around you (well maybe not everyone).

 A sewing machine is a powerful tool that can produce some of the most intricate and beautiful seams in all the sewing.
 The presser foot, plate guide, and blade work together to create these neat edges for us with precision cutting skills like yours!
 Practice makes perfect so grab your fabric or thread now before it’s too late 🙂

 Convex Curve Instructions

-Sitting in front of the machine with your fabric just below you, feed it gently and guide around curves.
+Sitting in front of the machine with your fabric just below you, feed it gently and guide it around curves.
 Watch for excess fabric that will be cut off by blades as they go along their path while also making sure not to get too close or offside.

 Concave Curve Instructions

 This is a bit more fiddly as you have to space out your stitches in order not to see them, but if done correctly it will look like the purples and blues are running through an ocean.